-I create fanciful designs that tell stories with vibrant colors.
-For my teaching, I work with paper collage--a medium that is messy, fun and accessible for "students" at all ages and levels of experience.
-For my own art, I paint upside down, inside out and backward, on hand-blown glass bowls and vases.
-My art career is also upside-down.
-I had a 25 year career as an award-winning researcher, teacher, and writer—with a PhD in sociology and a specialty in the study of aging.
-When I was almost 60, I asked myself, “How old do I have to be to follow my dream?” and I began my art career.
+Lucy Rose creates fanciful designs that tell stories with vibrant colors.
+For her teaching, she works with paper collage--a medium that is messy, fun and accessible for "students" at all ages and levels of experience.
+For her own art, she paints upside down, inside out and backward, on hand-blown glass bowls and vases.
+Lucy Rose’s art career is also upside-down.
+She had a 25 year career as an award-winning researcher, teacher, and writer—with a PhD in sociology and a specialty in the study of aging.
+When she was almost 60, she asked myself, “How old do I have to be to follow my dream?” and she began her art career.

 Artful Aging.
 Paper Collage: Art is a Work of Life